Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Authenticity of Thai Culture

-1) Why it is Disrespectful to get a Sak Yant from a Tattoo Artist at a Studio
+1) Why it is Disrespectful to get a Sak Yant from a Bamboo Tattoo Artist at a Studio

-Some Tattoo Shops will even tell you that their artists have no ethical problems making a Bamboo style Thai Tattoo in a Sak Yant design, and suggest the Thai people will admire you for representing their culture.
-This is simply not true.
 The lack of ethics of the Tattoo shop, does not mean the Thai people will appreciate or admire you for displaying fake representations of their sacred culture.
 Thai people find it disrespectful getting a Sak Yant that does not come from a Real Sak Yant Master

 Spirituality of the Sak Yant Tattoo

 It stands to reason that if you are wanting a Magical and Spiritual Traditional Thai Tattoo – the person giving the tattoo should be spiritual qualified to administer it correctly.
 The Sak Yant Ajarn is similar to a Shaman of many cultures; in that they provide a range of Spiritual services – the Sak Yant just being one aspect of their magical skills.
-In fact the power of the magic of the Sak Yant comes from the personal power of the Sak Yant Master.
-It remains charged by following the Sak Yant Rules of Conduct, after receiving one.
-Without the training, knowledge and spiritual purity to be able to charge the Sak Yant, it is not a Sak Yant.

 Traditional Thai Sak Yant Tattoo’s are More than Just The Design